-By: Tom Fisher, Interpretive Ranger at Monadnock State Park
+By: Tom Fischer, Interpretive Ranger at Monadnock State Park

 Working on Mount Monadnock over the past month has been an amazing experience.
 Among all the great aspects of my job (an Interpretive Ranger from the Student Conservation Association) —hiking while I’m on the clock, being outside all day, and having one of the best lunch break views in New Hampshire—my favorite has been interacting with the people who come to climb Monadnock.